Unifying Market Microstructure and Dynamic Asset Pricing: Introduction

-The second group of studies tried instead to find methods to solve stochastic processes with no analytical solutions for the pricing problem, either for the complexity of the stochastic process or for the complexity of the pay-off function associated with the particular contingent claims.
-The binomial option pricing model proposed by Cox, Ross and Rubinstein (CRR) in \cite{Cox_1979} was the first approach to find the price of American options without sacrificing the intellectual machinery that was developed from the BSM model.
-Their idea was to create a discrete time-space model (a lattice graph) to describe the evolution of the price process of the underlying security.
-This discrete process was defined to converge toward the GBM as the discrete time interval between two successive tradings converges to zero.
-Therefore, the CRR model was developed to find the price of American Options under the framework of the BSM model, and there was no intention to use the discrete setting to be able to incorporate some of the empirical properties of asset returns in the model.
-Other discrete models---in the form of binary or trinomial lattices---have been then used to approximate (numerically solve) the problem of finding the price contingent claims under more complex assumptions, such as stochastic volatility, or jump processes; see for instance \cite{Boyle_1986}, \cite{Rubinstein_1994,Derman_1996}, \cite{Rubinstein_1998}.
-Again, these discrete processes have been defined to obtain the convergence toward the continuous-time stochastic process.
+The second direction is to develop methods for solving pricing problems having no known analytical solution, due either to the complexity of the stochastic process or the complexity of the pay-off function associated with a contingent claim.
+The binomial option pricing model proposed by \citet{Cox_1979} (CRR) was the first approach to pricing American options without sacrificing the intellectual machinery developed under the BSM model.
+CRR utilized a discrete-time, binomial lattice graph to describe the evolution of the price process of the underlying security.
+The discrete process was designed to converge to GBM as the time interval between two successive trades converged to zero.
+There was no intention in the CRR model to use the discrete setting to incorporate other stylized facts of asset returns.
+Other discrete models -- utilizing binomial or trinomial lattices, or binary trees -- have been developed to numerically price contingent claims under more complex assumptions, such as stochastic volatility or jump processes.
+(See for instance \citet{Boyle_1986, Rubinstein_1994, Derman_1996}, and \citet{Rubinstein_1998}.)
+Again, these discrete models have been designed to converge to a solution of a continuous-time stochastic process.
 This is usually ensured by setting moment matching conditions in order to apply Donsker's invariance principle \citep{Billingsley_2013}.
 Using discrete models avoids working explicitly with stochastic integration theory.\footnote{ However answering questions related to the existence and uniqueness of solutions to the continuous time stochastic PDE that a numerical model may be intending to approximate does require the full machinery of stochastic integration theory.}